Diamond Valley Railway: Timetable

 ^ the railway does not run on Christmas Day, Labor Day (Victoria), Melbourne Cup Day or substitute public holidays except Australia Day.

 Special events timetabling, such as night running (usually in March each year), are also scheduled and private bookings can be made.

-Film & Media
+In popular culture

 In the Australian movie 'I Love You Too (2010)' the lead male character is a full-time train driver at an unnamed miniature railway; the scenes with him at work and the finale were filmed at the Diamond Valley Railway.

-There are also numerous videos posted on YouTube featuring the railway.